jakevc/jakevc/content/posts/2018-10-02-how-to-goslides.md

 # Make some slides

-To make slides in go, create a file with the extention ".slide" in any directory.
+To make slides in go, create a file with the extension ".slide" in any directory.

 Take a look at the [present package](https://godoc.org/golang.org/x/tools/present) for the syntax details, there are some fun things you can do that I won't get into in this post.